byui-cit/wdd131/src/prove/mission-statement-2.md

 			on it is the current foreground/background contrast of colors.
 			Ours is currently 2.34.
 That is too low!
 We need a new blue color with better contrast.
 Many organizations have branding style guides to help establish a brand.
 BYUI is no exception.
-You can find their branding guide <a href="">here</a>.
+Here you can find the <a href="https://www.byui.edu/branding/logos">BYUI branding guide</a>.
 Notice there is a colors section.
 Go check it out.
 		</p>
 		<p>
 			You can see that the main blue color is "#006EB6".
 It also lists